ch33r10/SunflowerCon/README.md

  <a href="https://www.linkedin.com/in/xena-olsen/"><img height="30" src="https://github.com/ch33r10/BlackHatAsia2020/blob/master/img/linkedin%20logo.png"></a>
 </p>

+## TERMS OF USE
+By using this project for any purpose and in any shape or form, you grant your implicit agreement to all the following statements:
+- You **condemn Russia and its military aggression** against Ukraine
+- You recognize that Russia is an occupant that unlawfully invaded a sovereign state
+- You support Ukraine's territorial integrity, including its claims over temporarily occupied territories of Crimea and Donbas
+- You reject false narratives perpetuated by Russian state propaganda

+To learn more about the war and how you can help, [click here](https://war.ukraine.ua/). **Glory to Ukraine!
+Glory to the heroes!**

 # 🌻SunflowerCon🌻
 ### International Cybersecurity Incidents for In-House CTI Analysts✌️🕊️
 Real talk about international cybersecurity incidents for in-house CTI Analysts.
 Involved in incident support?
 Yes, No, or Maybe.
 I’ll share some tips that you might find useful.